Ryan-Galligher/Utility/README.md

 Txtmsg: Simply a symlink to the currently usable way to send text messages, currently set to TextMessageWay2.

+offBluetooth: simply a command to turn off bluetooth that will have a symlink to be run on startup.

 updateContainers: A Bash script to update all lxc vms that I currently have.
 NOTE: I DID NOT PERSONALLY WRITE THE LOGIC OF THIS SCRIPT.